Greenhouse Gardening Tips

-Welcome to our Greenhouse Tips page, here you'll find important information and tips on ventilation, lighting kits, common plant diseases as well as free potting bench plans.
+You'll find important information & tips on ventilation, lighting kits, common plant diseases as well as free potting bench plans.
 For technical specifications, how to apply, cut and clean polycarbonate panels visit our Lexan Corrugated and our Lexan Thermoclear web pages.
 See the Clarity of polycarbonate.
-We use Red Cedar for our greenhouse kits because of it's resistance to rot and insects as well as it's beauty and workability.
+We use Red Cedar for our greenhouse kits because of it's resistance to rot and insects as well as it's beauty & workability.

 Ventilation is the exchange of inside air for outside air to control temperature, remove moisture and replentish carbon dioxide (CO2) that's necessary for photosynthesis.
 Excellent ventilation and air flow are important factors in a thriving greenhouse.
 Without proper ventilation your plants become prone to a myriad of diseases and pests.
 Good ventilation inhibits pest infestations and promotes pollination inside the greenhouse by both insects and wind.
 Good air circulation will also reduce the occurance of mould, mildew and other plant diseases.
 For example white flies hate a breeze.
 Selecting the proper exhaust fan and vent kits for your greenhouse can help to alleviate most of the problems mentioned.
 Keep your greenhouse clean and dry to prevent disease and pest infestations.
 Natural ventilation uses roof vents on the ridge line with side inlet vents (louvers).
 Warm air rises on convective currents to escape through the top drawing cool air in through the sides.
 The Sun Country Greenhouse kits have continuous roof vents (six or eight) and a removable rear window where an exhaust fan can be easily installed.
 Mechanical ventilation uses an exhaust fan to move air out one end of the greenhouse while outside air enters the other end through motorized inlet louvers.
 Exhaust fans should be sized to exchange the total volume of air in the greenhouse each minute.
 Below from left: evaporative cooler; shutter vent; exhaust fan; auto vent opener.